charlpcronje/dev.docs.cronje.me/src/README.md

 ## Bash Scripting

-Bash is not the most exciting topic and I would a very nice feferecne to most if the issues I've ever experienced: [Bash Scripting](https://www.javatpoint.com/bash-scripting)
+Bash is not the most exciting topic and I would a very nice reference to most if the issues I've ever experienced: [Bash Scripting](https://www.javatpoint.com/bash-scripting)

 ## [Dev Tools](./devTools/README.md)

 - I created a few development tools that can plug into any `backend` or `frontend` to give me instant `feedback` on any requested `module` / `class`, `method` or `function`
 - It is also important to get `feedback` on the `time spend` executing certain tasks.
-- Since `PHP 7.4` when they introduced the `PHP RFC: Preload` I saw an oportunity by preloading the `dev tools`, I get to `hook` into any code loaded afterwards, giving me access to monitor any system without interfering with any existing code.
+- Since `PHP 7.4` when they introduced the `PHP RFC: Preload` I saw an opportunity by preloading the `dev tools`, I get to `hook` into any code loaded afterwards, giving me access to monitor any system without interfering with any existing code.

 ## Some of the tools